Who Is At Fault In A Car Accident?

 What To Do After A Car Accident

 Once you’ve taken steps to make sure everyone is safe and uninjured, you can work on gathering the evidence you need to determine fault.
 Keep in mind that unless the other party admits fault, your insurer will rely on evidence.
 The best course of action is to make sure you have all the details you need from the other driver at the scene of the crash.
-Avoid tampering with or moving anything because an accident with a serious injury or a death will become a crime scene.
+Avoid tampering with or moving anything because a blameless accident with a serious injury or a death will become a crime scene and involve compensation regulations following a police report.

 Collect Evidence From The Other Driver